 If your evaluation included implementation, then poor outcomes indicate there's room for improvement in how the program is being implemented.
-Keep in mind that highquality Second Step implementation goes beyond teaching the lessons.
+Keep in mind that high-quality Second Step implementation goes beyond teaching the lessons.
 Just like with academics, Second Step skills have to be reinforced and practiced in order to be mastered.
 Look for ways staff can cue students to use Second Step skills throughout the school day and school environment, and find ways to reinforce students' skill use.
-It's important for leaders to be aware of how critical their leadership and support are and that actively monitoring and encouraging teachers' program use helps improve overall implementation success.
-Research shows that when teachers see leaders devoting time and resources to program implementation, being vocal about the program's importance, and holding them accountable for quality implementation, they are more likely to strive for excellence.